volkerschulz/WordPress-Error-Reporting/README.md

 # WordPress-Error-Reporting
-WordPress Plugin to set the level of error reporting
+WordPress Plugin to granularly set the level of error reporting